LifestreamX/LifestreamX/README.md

 ### Full-Stack Software Engineer

-I am a Full-Stack Web Developer with a proven track record of modernizing healthcare and e-commerce platforms.
-As a technical generalist, I build everything from secure, user-centric interfaces to scalable back-end architecture.
-I specialize in jumping into complex problems and delivering reliable, high-performance solutions end-to-end.
+I am a Full-Stack Developer with a proven track record of modernizing and scaling complex web platforms.
+As a high-level technical generalist, I build everything from secure, user-centric interfaces to robust back-end architecture.
+I specialize in solving difficult technical challenges and delivering reliable, high-performance solutions across the entire stack.

 - 🌍 Based in Boston, MA
 - 🖥️ View my portfolio: [tyler-allen.com](http://tyler-allen.com/)